scrapehero/zillow_real_estate/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Fields to Extract
+### Fields

-Here are the following details we will be extracting:
+This zillow scraper can extract the fields below

 1. Title
 2. Street Name